Trending Topics

 It is important to note that the sternal rub, trapezius pinch and supraorbital pressure are all applied to the core of the body.
 Applying a peripheral pain stimulus to the extremities may lead to misinterpretation of the test results due to reflexes.

-This article, originally published in 2008, has been updated.
+This article, originally published on June 03, 2008, has been updated.

 EMS1.com columnist Joseph Mistovich is the chairperson of the Department of Health Professions at Youngstown State University and is the author of numerous EMS textbooks and EMS journal articles.